 Flat double braids

-Part 2 on two-person fingerloop braids done by a solo braider: Flat double braids.
+Part 2 on two-person fingerloop braids done by a solo braider: Flat double braids. (also Color-linking to create borders and other color-patterns)

 8-loop flat double braids

-This flat, ribbon-like braid is one of the twelve or so shape variations of double braids.
 In my first double braid tutorial, I taught the basic braiding moves, and 2 of the 12 shapes: the divided braid (2 separate layers), and the solid rectangle braid (like two joined square braids).
-This new shape variation is similar to the flat variation of a square braid, in that it’s braided as a two-layer braid that opens out to be flat.
-However, it’s twice as intricate—has 8 twill columns (the visible lengthwise columns of slanted threads) rather than 4.*¹
+This new shape variation is similar to the flat variation of a square braid.
+It’s braided as a two-layer braid that opens out to be flat.
+However, it’s about twice as wide as the the flat version of a square braid – mostly because it’s twice as intricate.
+A flat double braid has 8 columns (the lengthwise columns of slanted threads that make up the braid) rather than 4.*¹

 10-loop flat double braid, pattern sampler